-So many times, you hear that being a parent, specifically, a mom is the most thankless job in the world.
+So many times, you hear that being a parent, specifically a mom, is the most thankless job in the world.

-New moms can paint it almost like a war zone, but when you ask them about it, they’ll tell you the good far outweighs the bad.
+New moms can paint it almost like a war zone, but when you ask them about it, they’ll tell you the good outweighs the bad.

 Being a mom is rewarding and fulfilling in its own right, changing you and your life in ways you never imagined.

-In fact, over 80% of women now become mothers, that percentage has increased!
+Over 80% of women now become mothers, that percentage has increased!

 Here are six reasons why being a mother is worth it.

 6 Reasons Why Motherhood Is Worth It

 I asked a good friend of mine to help me compile this list.
 She entered into motherhood as a young woman and has not looked back since!

 Is motherhood worth it?
 Let’s take a look.